Menu

 1955 – Erik NITSCHE

-The Nautilus was the first nuclear propulsed submarine, which among some other of its feats, passed under the North Pole.
+The Nautilus was the first nuclear-powered submarine.
+Among other achievements, it sailed under the ice of the North Pole.

-On this poster, Erik Nitsche takes a lightening shortcut of 4 billion years, spanning the evolution of life on earth.
+On this poster, Erik Nitsche symbolises the 4 billion years of evolution of life on Earth in a dazzling shortcut.

-At the centre, the terrestrial globe and the spiral of a Nautilus shell, which is a mollusc descended from the ammonites and symbol of life in the oceans, also of time and evolution.
+In the centre, the globe and the spiral of a nautilus, a mollusc descended from ammonites and symbol of ocean life, time and evolution.

 .